Creating the Future of Water through a Rich Heritage of Innovation

 A crucial component of Interflow’s sustainable growth has been the result of its ability to remain externally focused.
 The building infrastructure field is extremely volatile, and it is imperative to sustain business growth in what has become a highly competitive labour market.

 For Interflow, the philosophy of inspiration encompasses its people.
-Over the last 12 months, the business enhanced its internal culture to retain and motivate employees, whilst developing unique ways to attract top talent in a competitive market.
+Over the last two years, the business enhanced its internal culture to retain and motivate employees, whilst developing unique ways to attract top talent in a competitive market.

 Another success driver has been Interflow’s openness to new ideas; client input is particularly important.
 The company’s growth has been driven by listening to customers and developing new and innovative services that are driven by their needs.